 Defiance College has developed a course-based process for the assessment of institutional learning outcomes.
-Within courses, both core and major, various outcomes are identified for assessment.
+Within courses, both general education and major, various outcomes are identified for assessment.
 Each student's performance on these outcomes is evaluated and reported as part of an assessment database.
-This data is for institutional research only to assist in the improvement of instruction, curriculum, and resource allocation.
+This data is for institutional research only, to assist in the improvement of instruction, curriculum, and resource allocation.
 Data of individual students are never divulged, have no effect on grading, and are held in the strictest confidence.
 To assist in documentation of the assessment process, examples of student work are collected and retained anonymously.
-Assessment of student learning in the major programs assists in the improvement of instruction, effective advisement, and career development.
+Assessment of student learning in both the general education curriculum and the major programs assists in the improvement of instruction, effective advisement, and career development.